Survey shows more people starting the new year with monthly balances & credit card debt

 “They might be caring for elderly parents at the same time, they’re still caring for their own kids, maybe putting them through college and these are expensive years,” said Rossman.

-These findings also show less than half of cardholders say they have a plan for paying it off.
+These findings also shows less than half of cardholders say they have a plan for paying it off.

 But Rossman says there are some solutions like reviewing all your expenses.